Harold Thomas (artist): Art practice and career

-Australian Aboriginal Flag
+Australian Aboriginal flag

 Thomas says he designed the flag in 1970 to lead a demonstration at the NADOC (now NAIDOC) march.
 It was first flown at a land rights rally on 9 July 1971 in Adelaide, South Australia, as a symbol of the Aboriginal land rights movement.
 In 1972 it was adopted by the Aboriginal Tent Embassy in Canberra.

-In 1991, he created a number watercolour paintings for a set of limited prints to celebrate 20 years of the flag.
+In 1991, he created a number of watercolour paintings for a set of limited prints to celebrate 20 years of the flag.

 On 14 July 1995 the flag was made an official "Flag of Australia".
 In 1997 Thomas was involved in a high-profile case in the Federal Court and the High Court, to assert copyright over his design.
-The outcome was that he was declared the copyright owner of the flag's design, according to Australian copyright law.
+The outcome was that he was declared the copyright owner of the flag's design, according to copyright law of Australia.

-In 2010 Thomas was involved in a dispute with Google over its intended use of a 12-year-old Australian girl's artwork incorporating the Australian Aboriginal Flag into its logo.
+In 2010 Thomas was involved in a dispute with Google over its intended use of a 12-year-old Australian girl's artwork incorporating the Australian Aboriginal flag into its logo.
 Thomas refused to allow Google to use the image featuring the flag after negotiations over compensation failed.
 Thomas claimed that Google had opened negotiations with a request for free use of the flag and, while he allowed free use to non-commercial operations that gave health, educational, legal and other assistance to Aboriginal people, he charged a fee to commercial operations.

 Thomas went on to give exclusive commercial rights to three companies, "one to reproduce flags, and the others to reproduce the image on objects and clothing".
 One of these companies, WAM Clothing, issued infringement notices to various organisations, including the AFL, NRL, and Aboriginal non-profits.